The week in breach news

 A cybercriminal compromised more than 50 multinational companies without any advanced exploit, exposing sensitive corporate and customer data across multiple industries.

-According to reports, a threat actor known as Zestix (also tracked as Sentap) stole and listed the data from dozens of global enterprises for sale on the dark web.
-Alarmingly, the breach required no sophisticated exploitation techniques — the attacker relied entirely on valid credentials sourced from infostealer malware logs on the dark web.
-The affected organizations span multiple sectors and include Iberia Airlines, Burris & Macomber, Maida Health, Intecro Robotics, and Pickett & Associates.
-Without multifactor authentication in place, the attacker was able to log in directly to corporate file-sharing portals and freely access and exfiltrate data.
+A threat actor known as Zestix (also tracked as Sentap) stole and listed the data from dozens of global enterprises for sale on the dark web.
+The breach required no sophisticated exploitation techniques — the attacker relied entirely on valid credentials sourced from infostealer malware logs.
+Affected organizations span multiple sectors, including Iberia Airlines, Burris & Macomber, Maida Health, Intecro Robotics and Pickett & Associates.
+Without multifactor authentication in place, the attacker logged in directly to corporate file-sharing portals to exfiltrate data.

-The stolen credentials were traced back to several infostealer variants, including RedLine, Lumma and Vidar.
-In some cases, the credentials had been exposed for years, sitting unnoticed until they were finally weaponized, highlighting how long-forgotten leaks can still lead to serious breaches.
+The stolen credentials were traced to several infostealer variants, including RedLine, Lumma and Vidar.
+In some cases, the credentials had been exposed for years before being weaponized.

 Source